Front panel definitions

 Lighting “states” (or “scenes”) can be pre-recorded, ready to be recalled later.
 They are called “cues”, and are recorded onto “playbacks”.
 Each playback can store a single cue, or multiple cues.
 FLX consoles support 240 playbacks, plus the “Master Playback”.
 Traditionally, playbacks with a single cue have often been referred to as “submasters” whereas playbacks with multiple cues have often been referred to as “cue stacks”.
 We simply call them all playbacks.

 On FLX, the page buttons allow you to Page Up or Page Down through all the available Channels or Playbacks (dependent on the current selection of the Fader Function button).
 You have a maximum of 99 pages in Channels, and 10 pages in Playbacks.
 Switching between “Channels” and “Playbacks” will automatically change the page to the page you had previously selected when in that function.
+By default, you will only be able to page through Channel pages that have fixtures patched, and Playback pages that have programmed playbacks.

 For many shows, especially theatrical, a single playback is often used with a long list of pre-recorded cues.
 For these situations, an additional “Master Playback” is provided.
 A double-width Play / GO button and a dedicated pause button is included.